ZaynahKhan1/coursera-data-cleaning-assignment/code_book.md

                6. Laying: subject was laying down during the test

 ## Measurement Variables:
 All variable names are descriptive of what was being measured.
-All measurements were between -1 and 1
+All measurements were between -1 and 1. std = Standard Deviation.

  * TimeBodyAccelerometer.mean...X
  * TimeBodyAccelerometer.mean...Y